JoostVoskuil/azure-devops-gitleaks/README.md

-> I no longer use this extension and don't have the time to maintain it.
-I'm looking for someone who would be interested in taking over its ownership.
-If you're interested in managing this extension, please get in touch, and I'd be happy to transfer the ownership to you.

 # Gitleaks for Azure DevOps

 This Azure DevOps task downloads gitleaks and runs a gitleak scan on the specified location.

 - Thanks to [Zachary Rice](https://github.com/zricethezav) for creating and maintaining gitleaks.
 - Thanks to [Jesse Houwing](https://github.com/jessehouwing) for providing a gitleaks config that has most of Microsoft's deprecated credscan rules ported to it.